Layan59/SWE485ProjectGroup2/README.md

 • Tested different configurations and helped the team decide on the most logical DBSCAN setup for interpretation.
 • Supported in evaluating and comparing results from K-Means, HAC, and DBSCAN, and summarized findings to support model selection.

+🔹 Phase 4: Integrating Generative AI

+[BODOR]

+Handles the user interface where the user enters symptoms.
+Prepares the symptoms as input data for the prediction model.

+[WAAD]

+Documents the entire Phase 4 work.
+Compares the outputs of both response templates and justifies which one is more effective.

+[HUTOON]

+Created the Generative_AI folder.
+Added the gpt_response_template.md file with two response formats (Formal and Friendly).
+Wrote the gpt_response.py script to connect the predicted disease to GPT using the OpenAI API.
+Prepared the code to use the API key from GitHub Secrets.
+Added a placeholder disease name until the model is connected.

+[Abrar]

+Uses the trained machine learning model to predict the disease from the user input.
+Passes the predicted disease name to the GPT response script.

+[LAYAN]

+Adds the API key to GitHub Secrets and completes the integration with GPT.